webhead-GmbH/wh-bulk-price-update-for-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of WH Bulk Price Update for WooCommerce.
+Initial release of Bulk Price Update for WooCommerce.